 How to Get a Service Dog

-With this guide, you’ll be able to navigate the process of service dog fundraising and better understand the costs associated with training or adopting your own service dog.
+With this guide, you’ll be able to navigate the process of how to get a service dog through fundraising and better understand the costs associated with training or adopting your own service dog.

 What are the benefits of service dogs?

-Aside from providing companionship, love, and independence, service dogs can also provide therapy in many different forms.
+Aside from providing companionship, love, and independence, getting a service dog can also provide therapy in many different forms.
 Bringing one of these intelligent support animals into your world can benefit you in countless ways.